Codecademy/docs/content/java/concepts/math-methods/terms/scalb/scalb.md

 ---
 Title: 'scalb()'
-Description: ‘Returns the first argument multiplied by 2 to the power of the second argument.’
+Description: 'Returns the first argument multiplied by 2 to the power of the second argument.'
 Subjects:
   - 'Computer Science'
 Tags: